LeonardoResearchGroup/NetInt/README.md

 The graph processing core is [JUNG](http://jung.sourceforge.net/), a Java graph library that handles all the operations on nodes or edges.
 The interactive environment for visualization and user direct manipulation is based on the core library of [Processing](http://processing.org) and OpenGL.
 NetInt allows for the connection of R scripts and packages such as [IGraph](http://igraph.org/) to do statistical processing not offered by JUNG.

+## Motivation ##

+NetInt was originally developed to analyze financial communities of bank clients clustered by their money transactions.
+Our initial attempt was to visualize the dataset in [Gephi](https://gephi.org/), but it did not handle efficiently the hundreds of thousands of graph elements, therefore we decided to prototype our own solution.
+Moreover, we were interested in community detection and financial analysis of the resulting communities, therefore we needed to subset the graph and display the results relative to each community.

+Caveat: NetInt doesn't do community detection itself it relies on third party community detection libraries such as iGraph in R. What it does is to subset the graph in subgraphs using JUNG and display them all at once in an interactive manner.

 ## Main functionalities ##

 ### Graphical user interface ###